Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Correlated Insulators

 Optical measurements provide the exciton spectral function at zero momentum, as momentum transfer by optical light is negligible.
 States with a periodic charge distribution coupled to excitons, however, give rise to additional optically-active Umklapp resonances~\cite{shimazakiOpticalSignaturesCharge2021, Smolenski_ObservationWigner_2021}, at which a finite momentum state at a reciprocal lattice vector is backfolded to zero quasi-momentum.
 Due to the valley-Zeeman effect, the Umklapp peaks were also predicted to exhibit distinct signatures for antiferromagnetic and ferromagnetic spin order, offering a potential method to differentiate between the two~\cite{Salvador_OpticalSignatures_2022}.
 The spin order of experimentally observed generalized Wigner crystals is still unclear, as definitive experimental probes are lacking~\cite{pichlerProbingMagnetismMoire2024}.
 Both antiferromagnetic and ferromagnetic couplings are possible, depending on the strength of direct exchange interactions, which favor ferromagnetism~\cite{Morales-Duran_NonlocalInteractions_2022}.

 For the generalized Wigner crystal at $\nu=2/3$, which forms a honeycomb charge order, we observe Umklapp peaks near the RP resonance.
 The number of Umklapp peaks depends on the symmetry of the state~\cite{Salvador_OpticalSignatures_2022}.
 A generalized Wigner crystal with ferromagnetic spin order has $C_6$ symmetry, allowing only a single Umklapp peak.
 On the other hand, an antiferromagnet has a lower $C_3$ symmetry and more Umklapp peaks are allowed by symmetry.
-These symmetry arguments perfectly agree with the results from our model, where we observe only a single peak for ferromagnetic spin order but further splitting of the peaks for antiferromagnetic spin order; see Fig.~\ref{fig:2}(c).
+These symmetry arguments perfectly agree with our results, which consist of only a single peak for ferromagnetic spin order and further splitting of the peaks for antiferromagnetic spin order; see Fig.~\ref{fig:2}(c).
+We tune from an antiferromagnetic to a ferromagnetic crystal by introducing a finite nearest-neighbor direct exchange interaction; see Appendix~\ref{sec:Chev_corr} and Ref.~\cite{Morales-Duran_NonlocalInteractions_2022}.
 Our model also predicts Umklapp peaks for the AP, however, with much weaker spectral weight than for the RP.